jboxberger/synology-gitlab/README.md

 or [here](https://www.synology.com/en-us/knowledgebase/DSM/tutorial/General/What_kind_of_CPU_does_my_NAS_have).

 # Backup
+**Warning:**
+GitLab does not back up any configuration files, SSL certificates, or system files.
+You are highly advised to [read about storing configuration files](https://docs.gitlab.com/ee/raketasks/backup_restore.html#storing-configuration-files).

 ```
 # backup files will be saved in gitlab/backups directory usually ( /volume1/docker/gitlab/gitlab/backups )
 # the backup contains the config files including !PASSWORDS! be shure to keep them in an safe place!